i-am-surovi/Bus102-bracu/README.md

 # Bus102-Bracu-Summer23
 This repository contains all documents of BUS102.
 The students who will do this course under ZHM may benefit from this repository.
 My faculty was Zaheed Hosein Mohammad Al-Din.
+# Mark Distribution (100)
+Attendence - 5%
+Quiz (2 out of 3) - 20%
+Individual Assignment - 10%
+Term Paper (Group Assignment) - 10%
+Presentation - 5%
+Mid - 20%
+Final - 30%
 # Midterm Syllebus
 The relevant chapters from the textbook (Understanding Business 12th Edition) are:
 Chapter 1: Taking Risks and Making Profits within the Dynamic Business Environment